kishore-srinivas/cs-coursework/README.md

 # cs-coursework
-Repo for coursework from CS classes in college
+Repo for coursework from CS classes in high school and college